 Because there is just too much to see in one day, I’m going to pick just 2-3 locations to visit.
 We’re going to visit the Colorado Capitol, the Denver Art Museum, and the Denver Mint.
 We’ve seen several other state capitols on this trip, at Providence, Rhode Island, Hartford, Connecticut, Des Moines, Iowa, and Lincoln, Nebraska.
 At Colorado’s Capitol, we become one of about 250,000 annual visitors!
 A brass disc embedded in the west entry stairway and stamped with “Elevation: 5280 feet, One Mile High, 5-12-69.” notes Denver’s status as the Mile High City, as does the phrase “One Mile Above Sea Level” carved into the 15th step from the bottom.
 The words on the step were carved in 1947, after several previous markers had been stolen.
 That is the marker we would have seen in 1962, as the brass disc was added in 1969.
 There is even a third marker now, another brass disc installed in the 13th step in 2003.

 The capitol building was built in the 1890's and the dome was plated in 24 karat gold in 1908.
 I imagine it was local gold.
 The interior is rare Colorado Rose Onyx, commonly called Beulah Red Marble.
 Installing and polishing the rose-colored marble took from 1894 to 1900 and consumed the entire known supply of this stone from its only quarry!
 The exterior is Colorado white granite, with pillars at each entrance supporting a ceramic style roof and topped with carved stone statues.
 Several different tours are available, including the Dome Tour where you can take in a 360-degree panoramic view of downtown Denver, the Rocky Mountains, and the prairie to the east.
 The museum in Mr. Brown’s Attic Tour is devoted to Colorado’s history, its legislature, and the construction of the capitol building.
 The building also houses original paintings of each of the U.S. presidents, and of course you can watch the legislature in action from the House Gallery or the Senate Gallery.
 These galleries are worth seeing even if you don’t want to watch laws being made: they are decorated with stained glass and brass castings.
-And for those who want to see the capitol but can’t make it to Denver, there is an online tour at the State of Colorado website.

 After the Capitol, we enjoy the flowers as we take a walk across the park to the Denver Mint.
 The reason there is a mint here is because gold was discovered in Colorado in 1858.
 The Denver Mint was established by Congress in 1862, so we would have visited in its centenary year.
 The government bought out a private mint from Clark, Gruber and Company in 1863 instead of starting from scratch.
 However, the US Government did not begin minting coins until 1906, two years after the present building was completed.
 Before that, the United States Mint at Denver was only an assay office operated from the Clark, Gruber and Company Bank Building.
 Miners brought in gold dust and nuggets to be melted, assayed and cast into bars.
 The government then stamped the bars with their weight and quality.
 This building was finished in 1904 and is in Italian Renaissance style.
 In the first year of operation, 1906, the new Mint produced 167,371,035 gold and silver coins valued at $27 million.
 Today, the output can exceed 50 million coins a day, making the Denver Mint the single largest producer of coins in the world.